Tom Carvel, born Athanassios Karvelas in Athens, was brought to the United States as a child from his native Greece.

 However, many shopkeepers found it difficult to handle his machines properly, so the ice cream mogul came upon the solution of visiting his clients in person and advising them on how their machines should work.

 His idea of creating soft ice cream outlets under his own name, as well as his advice to shopkeepers, can be compared to the type of commercial entity we nowadays know as a franchise.
-His first franchise opened that year, and by 1951 there were 100 Carvel Ice Cream stores across America.
+His first franchise opened that year, and by 1951, there were a hundred Carvel Ice Cream stores across America.

-Another novelty which made Carvel famous was that he was one of the first company executives to be the central person in the advertising of his products.
+Another novelty which made Greek-American entrepreneur Carvel famous was that he was one of the first company executives to be the central person in the advertising of his products.

-Ads with his distinctive voice were broadcast on the radio, and then continued on television, and the man with a white mustache became a well-known figure in most American homes.
+Ads with his distinctive voice were broadcast on the radio and then continued on television.
+The man with a white mustache became a well-known figure in most American homes.

-Carvel’s company then began making making ice cream cakes in novelty shapes.
-The whale ice cream cake, as well as his festive Santa Claus ice cream cakes, became great hits.
-All true to the great reputation of his fresh, soft ice cream, of course.
+Carvel’s company then began making ice cream cakes in novelty shapes.
+The whale ice cream cake, as well as his festive Santa Claus ice cream cakes, became great hits—all true to the great reputation of his fresh, soft ice cream, of course.

-Tom Carvel passed away in 1990 at the age of 84, leaving behind a hugely-successful company with 500 stores — and a legacy of making people happy with his ice cream.
+Tom Carvel passed away in 1990 at the age of eighty-four, leaving behind a hugely-successful company with five hundred stores—and a legacy of making people happy with his ice cream.
 Carvel Ice Cream is just another of the many tales of success in the history of Greek-Americans.